Gismo359/stl/README.md

     mem::Block allocate(Int64 size);

     /**
-     * @brief Tries to grow a block of memory inplace *
+     * @brief Tries to reallocate a block of memory inplace *
      * @param block A block of memory
      * @param size The new requested size of the block
-     * @return Whether the allocator was successful in growin the block */
+     * @return Whether the allocator was successful in reallocatein the block */
-    Bool grow(mem::Block & block, Int64 size);
+    Bool reallocate(mem::Block & block, Int64 size);

     /**
      * @brief Destroy and invalidate a block of memory